lorentzben/labnotebook/content/post/2022-11-16-star-and-diagnosing-ampliseq/index.md

   - Run Visualize Ampliseq
     - on low med high richness samples
 - re-watch the lecture for ChIP-seq
-- What is a core microbiome?
-  - Can we use this to find the major players in chicken gut segments?
-  - are keystone species more important in gut microbiomes?
-- How can multi-omics projects be implemented in host-microbe interactions
 - Check in on classifier still running

 ---